HTC, above and beyond any other manufacturer, has done more than its fair share of popularising Android.

 It did step the display up to 5-inches, however, and stuck to a full HD resolution.

 HTC officially dropped the brackets and launched the One M9 with a flourish, proclaiming a jewellery grade finish for its 2015 handset.
 It undoubtedly poured more attention into the details than any previous handset, but by this time it felt like the third iteration of the same phone, progressively losing the impact of the M7 and M8.

 In many cases it felt like an incremental update of the One (M8), sticking to a 5-inch full HD display and presenting itself visually in much the same way as the previous handset, so there wasn't anything hugely noteworthy aside from the refinement in design, which for many went too far.

 To make matters worse, the M9 dropped UltraPixel and Duo Camera for a straight 20-megapixel camera as the company jumped back into the megapixel race.
 But that camera failed to impress critics, seeing HTC stumble.

 The M9 no longer felt competitive against rivals, like Samsung's redesigned S6 edge launched at the same time, that stole headlines for its refreshing design and excellent camera performance.
 The M9's position was then questioned with the launch of the One A9, a lower-tier handset with a radically different design, making the M9 feel like the last of a line.

-The HTC 10 makes a departure from old HTC Sense, with a new lighter version that's closer to the Android foundation that it sits on.
-The aim is optimisation, efficiency and reducing bloat.
-It's been well received by reviewers, but standing in the face of fierce competition, feel like it's lost out to Samsung innovation and cheaper rivals like OnePlus.
+Importantly, the HTC 10 made the departure from old HTC Sense, with a new lighter version that was closer to the Android foundation that it sits on.
+The aim was optimisation, efficiency and reducing bloat.
+It was well received by reviewers, but standing in the face of fierce competition, lost out to Samsung innovation and cheaper rivals like OnePlus.